Java API & SDK Docs 10.5.8

 Overview

-This guide will help you get up and running with PubNub in your Java application.
+This guide helps you get up and running with PubNub in your Java application.
+The Java software development kit (SDK) provides a simple interface for integrating PubNub real-time messaging.
 You'll learn how to set up PubNub, configure event listeners, subscribe to channels, and publish messages in a Java environment.

 Chat applications